ilaishimoni/sandbox/README.md

     assert user_manager.get_user_email("Ilai") == "ilaishimoni@gmail.com"

 ```
-Both of the tests are interacting with the user_manager class instance, if no cleanup of the function `test_add_new_user` will be performed the function `test_get_user_email` will no be able to register the user, not the expected behavior of the test.
+Both of the tests are interacting with the user_manager class instance, if no cleanup of the function `test_add_new_user` will be performed, the function `test_get_user_email` will not be able to register the user, not the expected behavior of the test.

 And so if our `user_manager` will be set as a global variable ( and not received as a param )